Dealing with Autism: A Very Helpful GuideJuly 28, 2018 0 By Team NettyFeed

 The impact of autism on the family is typically a mixed assortment of consequences.
 Sometimes, it can be overwhelmingly devastating and sometimes, it can even lead to a sense of self-mastery and a higher level of coping aptitude.
 It also depends on the family itself and the associated community.
 The impact also depends on the treatment options and the support available, especially pertaining to social and educational interventions and support channels that can be provided.

 Autism is a highly variable disorder with no two individuals alike, and with some seemingly near-normal but having subtle deficits.
 People with this condition share some common characteristic that exist along what is known as ‘triad of impairment’.
 This refers to a range of significant deficits across developmental areas, such as verbal and non-verbal communication impairment, thinking and behavior impairment, and social impairment.
 Diagnosing autism can be difficult because there are no medical investigations known to diagnose this condition.
-Though the autism symptoms manifest themselves, there are several online tests and quizzes such as an enter site Aspie quiz for children that can be helpful to confirm the diagnosis in both children and adults.
+Though the autism symptoms manifest themselves, there are several online tests and quizzes such as an go to link Aspie quiz for children that can be helpful to confirm the diagnosis in both children and adults.

 There are various problems that are often associated with autism but it isn’t established yet if they are caused by this disorder.Some of those include sensory integration deficits (trouble assimilating the reception of senses like taste, sight, movement, hearing or sound), tuberous sclerosis (benign tumors in the brain or sometimes, in other organs, happens in about 2-4% of ASD sufferers), and Fragile X syndrome (occurs in about 2-5% of people diagnosed with ASD).Additionally, ADHD, general learning disabilities, Tourette’s syndrome and dyslexiaare some disorders that are oftenconsideredasautism related conditions.
 When dealing with autistic children, it is imperative to address associated problems if there is any.